 The Year of British Music opened with a flurry of activity over its first weekend in January and, supported by the British Council, four young composers travelled to Portugal to showcase some of their work.
-Among them was Daniel Kidane and we caught up with him to ask him about his musical influences, his time in Portugal and how the decision for the UK to leave Europe might affect future music making between the UK and the continent.
+Among them was Daniel Kidane and we caught up with him to ask him about his musical influences, his time in Portugal and how the decision for the UK to leave the EU might affect future music making between the UK and the continent.

 How you would describe yourself as a composer?

 Daniel: I am a British composer of mixed heritage – my mother is Russian, my father is Eritrean and I was born and raised in London.
 Having grown up in an eclectic inner city environment, much of my music today is influenced by multiculturalism and strands of urban music.
 I’m especially interested in the interaction of language and how different voices can come through in music, almost as a type of polyphony.
 The idea of the vernacular in music is also something that interests me, in the sense of creating music that reaches a wider audience.
 Recent endeavours have focused on incorporating elements of grime and jungle music in to my chamber and orchestral works.